mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 voice these concerns whilst a guard is present.

-The video message she records has a number of pre-arranged code phrases weaved into an otherwise innocuous ‘proof of wellbeing’ message.
+The video message she records has a number of pre-arranged code phrases weaved into an otherwise innocuous 'proof of wellbeing' message.
 The Travellers listening notice some odd phrases with an INT check and can derive the intent behind the phrases.
 The meaning remains unknown but the intent to pass information clandestinely is clear.